Author Monica Guzman shares tips for communicating during divided times - NewsBreak

 Snohomish County Black Heritage Committee hosting MLK events Jan.
 13, 15 in Everett

 The Snohomish County Black Heritage Committee is hosting its annual Rev. Dr. Martin Luther King Jr. community celebration, with events scheduled for Friday, Jan.
 13 and Sunday, Jan.
-15. On Friday from 11 a.m. to 2 p.m., there will be a march and rally, beginning at the Everett Memorial Stadium...

-Parents push back against planned opioid treatment center near Lynnwood youth club

-LYNNWOOD, Wash. — A contentious debate in Lynnwood reached a stalemate Monday night over the planned location for an addiction treatment center.
-Despite pushback from concerned parents, Acadia Health attempted to clear its final hurdle for approval to open its opioid treatment clinic just steps away from the Alderwood Boys and Girls Club, an after-school program for kids and teens.
+15. Mountlake Terrace City Councilmember Steve Woodard will be a featured speaker during the Friday event.
+On Friday from 11 a.m. to...

 Edmonds School District hosting Celebrating Diversity Cultural Fair Jan.
 28